 If your betta fish is being finicky and not eating as much as usual, there are some things you can try to encourage their appetite again:

-- Offer different foods – Bettas can get bored of eating the same thing.
+- Offer different foods – Bettas can get bored with eating the same thing.
 Try offering a variety of betta pellets, freeze-dried bloodworms, brine shrimp, or daphnia.
 Switch up textures with pellets, flakes, and frozen or live foods.

 - Reduce feeding amounts – Overfeeding can cause bettas to become picky eaters.
 Try reducing your feed to 2-3 pellets in the morning and night.
 This may help increase their hunger at mealtimes.